RyuZhihao123/Instance-based-RN/README.md

 <div align=center><img width="350" src="https://github.com/RyuZhihao123/Instance-based-RN/blob/master/image/Sample.png"/></div>

 * **We found only our IRN_m and IRN_p can get a good result on testing set.
 (1) Our network can deal with the condition that training and testing sets are different.
-(2) Our network seems converage faster than VGG and RN.**
+(2) Our network seems converage faster than VGG and RN (Note that this task we cannot judge converagence by validition loss since the validition set is different from training set and it is not used for optimizing the network.).**

 | MSE(MLAE) | VGG | VGG_seg | RN | IRN_p| IRN_m (!!!) |
 | ----- | ----- | ----- | ----- | -----| ----- |